The Tanana Valley Archaeological Field School (ANTH-495)

 Interpreting the prehistory of Alaska

 The basics of geoarchaeology: reading stratigraphy

 Learn how native Alaskan geographic knowledge informs the archaeological record

 And especially: how to excavate a prehistoric residential structure

 The field school will be held in a remote location in the Alaskan Interior.
 Students and staff will reside in a camp near the site.
 Students will need to provide their own tents, camping gear, and outdoor clothing (tents, sleeping bags, warm clothing, day packs, rubber boots, and excavation shoes, rubberized rain gear, etc.).
 Weather is generally warm throughout the summer, with relatively little rain, and the wind minimizes mosquitos.
 Summer weather is generally moderate to warm (60°-80° F), though some cold nights (40°s F) may occur.
 All excavation equipment, supplies, and transportation to and from the site and Fairbanks will be provided by UAF or the instructor.

 Students will be given a weekly cash food stipend, and all food will be prepared communally in camp.
 Students will participate in excavation duties and camp chores.
 If you have special diet needs, please inform the instructor so that accommodations can be made.
 The camp has occasional cellular service.
 Each weekend, we will return to Fairbanks to purchase food and clean laundry.
 We will work six days per week, and days off can be spent at your discretion; there are plenty of opportunities for hiking, fishing, and site-seeing.
 Trips will be taken mid-week to Delta Junction (20 miles east of camp) for showers, and restaurants are also available in town.

 Periods of Occupation:

-No field experience needed, but an Introduction to Archaeology class is required.
+No field experience needed, but an Introduction to Archaeology class is strongly recommended.